 For information on Driver Testing, contact MPI in Winnipeg at 204-985-7000, toll free at 1-800-665-2410, or visit an MPI Service Centre.

 If you intend to operate a school bus for a school division in Manitoba, or secure employment through a contractor that supplies drivers to Manitoba school divisions, you will be required to obtain a School Bus Operator’s Certificate in addition to holding a Class 2F driver’s licence.
-The School Bus Operator's Certificate is issued by the Pupil Transportation Unit, Manitoba Education.
+The School Bus Operator's Certificate is issued by the Pupil Transportation Unit, Manitoba Education and Training.

-Two separate clauses in The Public Schools Act, School Buses Regulation 465/88R, outline Manitoba Education’s requirements for new school bus drivers:
+Two separate clauses in The Public Schools Act, School Buses Regulation 465/88R, outline Manitoba Education and Training’s requirements for new school bus drivers:

 Requirements of driver